hwinnwin/Lumen-Orca/docs/README.md

 2. Explore the dashboard sections to understand agent orchestration
 3. Check Evidence bundles for quality artifact examples
 4. Monitor Telemetry for system health indicators
+5. Use `docs/prompts/AGENT_MODERNIZATION_PROMPT.md` when you need a workspace-aware scan of agent contracts, orchestrator flow, and evidence plumbing before rolling out real LLM-backed modules.

 ---